poppysari-rga/poppysari-rga/README.md

 - 🎒 Digital nomad
 - 🐈 8 cats
 - 👀 I’m interested in growing to be a better engineer
+- Currently learning embedded system in the UAE
 - 🌱 Personal github https://github.com/rashiop
 - 📫 How to reach me redalpacca@gmail.com